See: info for consumers; retailer requirements; info for agencies

 UPDATE: Effective December 5, 2011, this law is superseded by the NY State Rechargeable Battery Law.
 Rechargeable battery consumers, retailers, and manufacturers in NYC are now bound by the state law.

-Law: NYC Administrative Code (Search for Title 16, Chapter 4: Rechargeable Batteries; Recycling Program) PDF version
+Law: NYC Administrative Code (Title 16, Chapter 4: Rechargeable Batteries; Recycling Program)

 Summary: The New York City Rechargeable Battery Law, enacted as